Skip to main content

 If no minimum GPA is specified by the donor, BYU will release funds for students regardless of their current GPA.

-Off-Campus scholarships will be used to pay the charges shown below:
+Off-campus scholarships will be used to pay the charges shown below:

 • Tuition